VasanthiY/44643Sec04Team01Spring2024FinalProject/README.md

 #### Sprint 03
 Created an application in Xcode for our project and divided screens among ourselves .
 Also created individual branches to start working on the assigned screens.
 We have created initial design for all screens expect #6.
 Added navigations for first 2 screens.
 Refer to Sprint report table for individual contributions and also code resides in individual branches as of now and we are planning to merge to main branch in coming sprint.

+#### Sprint 04
+Updated our application UI screens and tried to integrate ML and firebase into it.

 ### Sprint Reports

 | Sprint | Link|